StevenLong/DataRepresentationAndQueryingProject2015/README.md

     - **Female**: the total number of enrolments to this institute by females.
     - **Total**: the total number of enrolments to this institute.

   The tables also contain total enrolments to all institutes contained in that table.
-These can br represented as such:
+These can be represented as such:
-  - *Type of Institute*: The type of institute to which this data belongs; one of University, College, or Institute of Technology.
     - ***Field of Study***: The field of study to which these enrolments belong.
       - **Total Males**: The total number of enrolments by males to this field of study.
       - **Total Females**: The total number of enrolments by females to this field of study.
       - **Total Enrolments**: The total number of enrolments to this field of study.

-  Finally, the tables also contain the total number of enrolments for all institutes of this type.
+  The tables also contain the total number of enrolments for all institutes of this type.
 This can be represented as such:
   - *Type of Institute*: The type of institute to which this data belongs; one of University, College, or Institute of Technology.
     - **Total Males**: The overall total number of male enrolments to this type of institute.
     - **Total Females**: The overall total number of female enrolments to this type of institute.
     - **Total Enrolments**: The overall total number of enrolments to this type of institute.

+  Finally, the totals in each table are subtotalled by the type of fields they belong to.
+This can be represented as such:
+    - *Total Type*: The field to which the subtotal belongs.
+      - **Total Male**: The number of male enrolments for this field.
+      - **Total Female**: The number of female enrolments for this field.
+      - **Total Enrolments**: The number of enrolments to this field type.

 ##API Design
   The data can be retrieved via a set of URLs which, when accessed using the GET method, will return the relevant data in JSON format.
 The following are some examples of this: